 The Imperial and Royal Christmas Market on Michaelerplatz, in front of the Imperial Palace features Austrian products, sweets, pewter figures, hand-made crafts and more in its white huts.
 The Christmas Market on Stephansplatz focuses more on tradition, with some 40 booths and huts beside St. Stephen’s Cathedral offering high-quality Austrian products.
 The Advent market at the Opera House has gingerbread, cheese, meats, punch and wine from regional producers in Austria.

 The best time to head to the markets are weekdays and early evening when the lights come on and the day turns into evening.
 Weekend days are very busy.

 Enjoy the Lights Above The Graben And Kärntner Strasse

 The Christmas lights of Vienna shine with a magical beauty.
-Thousands of crystals and giant chandeliers make you feel like you are in a large imperial ballroom as you walk along the main pedestrian areas in the old city center.
-Start an early evening walk from the State Opera House building, down Kärntner Straße to St. Stephen’s Cathedral, then along the Graben and up Kohlmarkt to the Hofburg Palace.
-Walk through the Palace grounds and you’ll end up back at Ringstrasse (and just a few blocks from your starting point).
+Thousands of crystals within giant chandeliers make you feel like you are at an Austrian Ball as you waltz along the main pedestrian areas in the old city center.
+Start a walk at dusk from behind the State Opera House building, down Kärntner Straße to passing Stephen’s Cathedral.
+Keep walking along the Graben and up Kohlmarkt through the gates of Hofburg Palace.
+Walk through the Palace grounds and you’ll end up back at Ring Strasse (and just a few blocks from your starting point).